pdwilso/new-w3-repo/README.md

+# Greetings #

+Whatever has led you here, please be aware this code is probably not what you are looking for.
+In fact, some of the code here may be dangerous to you, your systems, or our loved ones.
+We don't know, because we don't know you.
+So, while you are welcome to copy this code and do whatever you please with it, we disclaim any and all liability that may result from an use or mis-use of our code for any purpose.

+Carry on.

 # 👋 Hello developer!

 This is one of the many templates available from W3Schools.
 We recommend exploring our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to gain a comprehensive understanding of the basics of [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp) and [JavaScript](https://www.w3schools.com/js/default.asp).
 As a supplement to your already advanced skills in PHP, we also recommend utilizing our [PHP tutorial](https://www.w3schools.com/php/default.asp) to enhance your coding experience.🦄